See answer

 • Repair skin damaged by sunburns and sun exposure

-Although some studies have shown that red light therapy has the potential to help with specific health concerns, more research is needed, including clinical trials in which one group receives a placebo (inactive treatment) to avoid biased results.
+Some small studies have shown that red light therapy has the potential to help with specific health concerns.
+But more research is needed, especially research done on humans that includes a clinical trial where one group receives a placebo (inactive treatment) to avoid biased results.
 No scientific evidence shows that red light therapy helps with weight loss, cellulite reduction, depression, or seasonal affective disorder.

 Lupus is an inflammatory autoimmune disease that occurs when the immune system attacks healthy tissues and organs.
 Since red light therapy has anti-inflammatory effects, it should help with lupus, right?
 Maybe.
-Many health experts consider it an emerging treatment because more research is needed to evaluate its effect on lupus.
+Lupus experts disagree on whether this is a promising treatment or not because more research is needed to evaluate its effect on lupus.
+No randomized controlled trials (the highest level of research) have been done on red light therapy in people with lupus.

 A few MyLupusTeam members have shared their personal experiences with red light therapy: